OCA/web/web_dashboard_tile/README.rst

 - Restricted to some groups.

 *Note: The tile will be hidden if the current user doesn't have access to the given model.*

-Optionally, the tile can display the result of a function of a field.

-- Function is one of sum/avg/min/max/median.
-- Field must be integer or float.

 Usage
 =====